-AFRH recognizes certain inter-entity costs for goods and services that are received from other federal entities at no cost or at a cost less than the full cost.
+AFRH recognizes certain inter-entity costs for goods and services that are received from other Federal entities at no cost or at a cost less than the full cost.
 Certain costs of the providing entity that are not fully reimbursed are recognized as imputed cost and are offset by imputed revenue.
-Such imputed costs and revenues relate to employee benefits and claims to be settled by the Treasury Judgement Fund.
+These imputed costs relate to employee benefits and claims to be settled by the Treasury Judgment Fund.
 AFRH recognizes as inter-entity costs the amount of accrued pension and post-retirement benefit expenses for current employees.

-The assets and liabilities associated with such benefits are the responsibility of the administering agency, OPM.
-For the fiscal years ended September 30, 2024 and 2023, respectively, inter-entity costs were as follows:
+The assets and liabilities associated with such benefits are the responsibility of the administering Agency, OPM.
+For the periods ended September 30, 2023 and 2022, respectively, inter-entity costs were as follows:

-2024 2023 Office of Personnel Management \$ 3,129,821 \$ 2,533,168 Treasury Judgement Fund - 5,000 Total Imputed Financing Sources \$ 3,129,821 \$ 2,538,168
+2023 Office of Personnel Management \$ 2,533,168 \$ 1,796,802 Treasury Judgment Fund 5,000 - Total Imputed Financing Sources \$ 2,538,168 \$ 1,796,802 column completed for 2022, has been reconciled to the Statement of Budgetary Resources and there were no material differences.